What's the best turnout rug for Spring?

 Features to consider

-Before buying, decide whether you want a “standard” or a “combo” neck.
-A standard neck is as its name suggests, whereas a combo neck extends up the neck of the horse.
+Before buying, decide whether you want a “Standard” or a “Combo” neck.
+A standard neck finishes at the base of the neck as in the photo below on the left, whereas a combo neck extends up the neck of the horse.

 If you want maximum flexibility and use from your rug, look for a standard neck that has a detachable neck cover.
 The Weatherbeeta ComFiTec Plus Dynamic Lite 100g Detach-A-Neck Turnout Rug comes with an extensive range of great features and has a detachable neck cover.